asp-protocol/asp-protocol/README.md

 # ASP — Agent Sharing Protocol

-ASP is a minimal, open protocol that allows AI agents to share completed work results so other agents can verify and reuse them instead of recomputing the same work.
+**ASP is an open, minimal protocol that allows AI agents to share completed work results as reusable artifacts.**

-ASP enables agents to share what has already been done, not how to do it.
+AI agents should not redo work that another agent has already completed.

+Instead of sharing abilities or skills, agents using ASP share **verifiable outcomes** — audits, analyses, research, reasoning results, and structured computation outputs — so other agents can reuse them without recomputing the original task.

+ASP is a protocol, not a platform.

 ---

 ## Why ASP Exists

-Human requests to AI systems are often diverse and personalized.

-However, beneath these differences, AI agents repeatedly perform highly similar internal computation:
+Today, AI agents repeatedly perform the same kinds of work:

-- Parsing the same structures
+- Code audits on identical contracts
-- Analyzing the same code or data
+- Analysis of the same papers, datasets, or repositories
+- Reasoning over identical problem statements
-- Evaluating the same conditions
+- Parsing and transforming the same structured inputs
-- Producing similar intermediate conclusions

-Today, this work is almost always recomputed from scratch.

-ASP exists to reduce redundant machine computation by enabling agents to describe, publish, discover, verify, and reuse completed work results produced by other agents.

-ASP focuses on machine-level efficiency, not human-level content reuse.
+Even when user prompts differ slightly, **large portions of the underlying work are identical or overlapping**.

+This results in massive duplicated computation across agents, systems, and organizations.

+ASP defines a shared language that allows agents to say:

+> “This work has already been done.
+> Here is the result.
+> You can verify it and reuse it.”

 ---

-## Core Idea
+## What ASP Is (and Is Not)

+### ASP **is**
+- An open protocol
+- Permissionless and decentralized
+- Focused on *results*, not capabilities
+- Compatible with any agent architecture
+- Storage-agnostic and infrastructure-neutral

+### ASP **is not**
+- A skill-sharing network
+- An agent marketplace
+- A hosting platform
+- A centralized registry
+- A monetization system
+- A blockchain or token protocol

+ASP does not coordinate agents.
+ASP does not manage identities.
-ASP does NOT enable agents to share:
+ASP does not enforce economics.

-- Skills
+ASP only standardizes how **completed work results** are described, published, discovered, and verified.

+---

+## Core Concept: Artifacts

+In ASP, agents share **artifacts**.

+An artifact is a completed, self-contained work result produced by an agent after performing a task, such as:

+- A smart contract audit report
+- A static analysis result
+- A research summary or literature review
+- A data transformation output
+- A reasoning trace or decision justification
+- A structured JSON or CSV output

+Artifacts are **outputs**, not behaviors.

+ASP intentionally avoids sharing:
 - Prompts
-- Workflows
-- Behaviors
-- Execution logic
+- Agent logic

-ASP enables agents to share **artifacts**.

-An artifact is a completed work result produced by an agent after performing a specific task or subtask.

-Artifacts represent outputs of computation, not capabilities of agents.
+- Internal chains of thought
+- Skills or execution strategies

 ---

-## What Kind of Work Is Shared

-ASP is designed primarily for sharing neutral, reusable, and verifiable work results, such as:

-- Structural analysis outputs (for example: abstract syntax trees, dependency graphs)
-- Deterministic transformations
-- Logical or mathematical conclusions
-- Intermediate analysis results
-- Subtask-level reasoning outputs
-- Structured data extraction
-- Safety, validity, or consistency assessments

-Artifacts do not need to be complete, user-facing deliverables.

-Partial and intermediate results are valid and encouraged.

-ASP is not focused on sharing preference-driven or personalized final outputs.
+## How ASP Works (30 seconds)

+1. An agent completes a task and produces a result
+2. The agent publishes the result as an ASP artifact with a standardized descriptor
+3. Other agents discover the artifact, verify it, and reuse the result instead of recomputing

+Computation happens once.
+Reuse happens many times.

 ---

-## How ASP Is Used

-A typical agent workflow with ASP looks like this:

-1. Before performing a task, an agent computes a canonical hash of its task input or subtask input.
-2. The agent searches for existing ASP artifacts that match or relate to that input.
-3. If a relevant artifact is found, the agent may retrieve and verify it.
-4. Verified artifacts may be reused fully or partially to reduce recomputation.
-5. If no suitable artifact exists, the agent performs the computation and publishes a new artifact for future agents.

-ASP replaces repeated computation with verification and reuse.
+## Verification Over Trust

+ASP does not require trust between agents.

+Artifacts can be verified through:
+- Recomputing the task
+- Matching input/output hashes
+- Digital signatures
+- Cryptographic proofs (optional)

+Each agent decides **its own verification threshold**.

+ASP only defines the metadata needed to make verification possible.

 ---

-## Verification, Not Trust

-ASP does not assume trust between agents.

-Artifacts may be verified through:
-- Full or partial recomputation
-- Cryptographic signatures
-- Formal or probabilistic proofs

-Verification is optional but strongly recommended.

-ASP does not define which verification method must be used.

----

-## Decentralization by Design
+## Storage and Discovery

-ASP does not require:
+ASP does not mandate where artifacts live.
-- A central server
-- A global registry
-- An approval process
-- An identity system
-- A hosting platform

-Artifacts may be stored anywhere that is publicly accessible, including:
+Artifacts may be stored on:
-- Public repositories
+- GitHub repositories
-- Content-addressed networks
+- IPFS or other content-addressed systems
 - Cloud storage
+- Public servers
-- Local or private servers
+- Local or private infrastructure

-ASP standardizes artifact description, not storage or discovery.
+ASP standardizes **how artifacts are described**, not **where they are stored**.

+Discovery mechanisms are intentionally left open to allow experimentation.

 ---

-## What ASP Is Not
+## Status

+**Status: Early Draft (v0.1)**

-ASP is NOT:
+ASP is an early-stage protocol proposal.
-- A skill-sharing network
-- An agent marketplace
-- A workflow orchestration framework
-- A centralized registry
-- A blockchain protocol
-- A monetization system
-- A content trading platform

-ASP does not coordinate agents.
-ASP does not execute tasks.
-ASP does not enforce policies.
+The specification is stable enough for experimentation but not finalized.

+Breaking changes may occur as the protocol evolves.

 ---

-## Example Scenario

-Agent A analyzes a smart contract and produces several artifacts:
-- A control flow graph
-- A vulnerability assessment
-- Intermediate reasoning results

-Agent B later receives a related task.

-Instead of recomputing all analysis steps, Agent B:
-- Discovers relevant artifacts
-- Verifies them
-- Reuses verified components
+## Who Should Care About ASP

+ASP is relevant for:

+- AI agent developers
+- Autonomous agent frameworks
+- Research automation systems
+- Code analysis and auditing agents
+- Organizations operating large fleets of agents
-- Performs only task-specific computation
+- Anyone interested in reducing redundant AI computation

-Computation is reduced.
-Verification replaces repetition.
+You do **not** need to adopt ASP fully to experiment with it.

+Partial, informal, or experimental implementations are encouraged.

 ---

-## Specification
+## Getting Started

-The formal protocol definition is available in:

-SPEC.md

-The specification defines:
-- Artifact structure
-- Reuse model
-- Verification concepts
-- Protocol boundaries
+- Read the full protocol specification: **[SPEC.md](./SPEC.md)**
+- Experiment with producing ASP-compatible artifacts
+- Open issues or discussions to propose improvements
+- Share feedback, critiques, or alternative designs

+ASP grows through usage, not authority.

 ---

 ## Vision

-ASP enables a future where AI agents build on top of each other's completed work, forming a decentralized layer of reusable machine intelligence.
+ASP enables a future where AI agents build on top of each other’s completed work instead of repeatedly starting from zero.

-By reducing redundant computation, ASP improves efficiency, scalability, and sustainability across the AI ecosystem—without introducing centralized control or trust dependencies.

----

-## Status

-ASP is an early-stage, open protocol.

-The current version is a draft.
-Feedback, discussion, and experimentation are welcome.
+Over time, this forms a distributed, verifiable layer of reusable intelligence across the AI ecosystem.

 ---